Recreation Fee Subsidy Program

 Program benefits are valid from September 1, 2022 (or from the date of approval) to August 31, 2023 and include:

 While advanced registration is still required for select activities, many drop-in programs are being offered at City facilities.
 Visit program registration to keep up-to-date on available programs and services.

 Enjoy free drop-in admission (where available) and free admission to registered visits at the following City of Richmond recreation locations:

 - Skating arenas*

-To register, login online at myrichmond where the 100% discount will be automatically applied to your registration during checkout from your account or contact the Registration Call Centre at 604-276-4300, Monday to Friday, 8:30 am – 5:00 pm and inform staff before payment to apply your subsidy.
+Advanced registration may be required for selected drop-in services and can be booked online at myrichmond where the 100% discount will be automatically applied to registrations during checkout from your account or contact the Registration Call Centre at 604-276-4300, Monday to Friday, 8:30am to 5:00pm and inform staff before payment to have the subsidy applied.